sofiaolaru/Rainbow/README.md

 # Rainbow
-This is a poem about Rainbows
+This is a poem about Rainbows and Teddy Bears
 Red
 Orange
 Yellow